bahlo/arne.me/content/blog/writing-an-sdk-in-zig-part-1.md

 And because I work at [Axiom](https://axiom.co), we're going to write an SDK for the [public API](https://axiom.co/docs/restapi/endpoints).
-In this first part I'll set up the library and add a simpel `getDatasets` fn to fetch all datasets the token has access to.
+In this first part I'll set up the library and add a single `getDatasets` fn to fetch all datasets the token has access to.

 <!-- more -->